Slices of hermitian K-theory and Milnor's conjecture on quadratic forms: Introduction

-The summand $\Sigma^{2q,q}\MZZ$ in \eqref{equation:hermitianktheoryslices} is detected by showing that $\s_{q}(\KGL)$ is a retract of $\s_{q}(\KQ)$.
+The summand $\Sigma^{2q,q}\MZZ$ in \eqref{equation:hermitianktheoryslices} is detected by showing that $\s_{q}(\KGL)$ is a retract of $\s_{q}(\KQ)$ if $q$ is even.
 We deduce that $\s_{q}(\KQ)$ is a wedge sum of $\Sigma^{2q,q}\MZZ$ and some $\MZZ$-module, i.e., a motive, which we identify with the infinite wedge summand in (\ref{equation:hermitianktheoryslices}).
 Our first results show there is an additional ``mysterious summand'' $\Sigma^{2q,q}\Mmu$ of $\s_{q}(\KQ)$.
 We show $\Mmu$ is trivial by using base change and the solution of the homotopy fixed point problem for hermitian $K$-theory of the prime fields \cite{BK}, \cite{Friedlander}, cf.~\cite{BKSO}, \cite{Hu-Kriz-Ormsby}.
-In the course of the proof we note the useful result that slices commute with homotopy fixed points for finite groups.
-As conjectured in Hornbostel's foundational paper \cite{Hornbostel} there is a homotopy cofiber sequence relating the algebraic and hermitian $K$-theories
+As conjectured in Hornbostel's foundational paper \cite{Hornbostel}, Theorem \ref{thm:cofiber-seq} shows there is a homotopy cofiber sequence relating the algebraic and hermitian $K$-theories:

 The stable Hopf map $\eta$ is induced by the canonical map $\AA^{2}\smallsetminus\{0\}\rightarrow\PP^{1}$.
 We show this over any finite dimensional regular noetherian base scheme $S$ equipped with the trivial involution and with $2$ invertible in its ring of regular functions, i.e., $\frac{1}{2}\in\Gamma(S,\mathcal{O}_{S})$.
+A closely related statement is obtained in \cite{Schlichting}.
 The sequence (\ref{equation:Hopfsequence}) is employed in our computation of the slices of $\KQ$.
 The algebraic $K$-theory spectrum $\KGL$ affords an action by the stable Adams operation $\Psi^{-1}$.
 For the associated homotopy orbit spectrum $\KGL_{hC_{2}}$ there is a homotopy cofiber sequence

 In (\ref{equation:KGLorbitsKOKTsequence}), $\KGL_{hC_{2}}\rightarrow\KQ$ is induced by the hyperbolic map $\KGL\rightarrow\KQ$, while $\KQ\rightarrow\KT$ is the natural map from hermitian $K$-theory into the homotopy colimit of the tower